 The diverse Landscape of the South Wales/Severn Estuary Home to the three sprawling cities of Cardiff, Newport and Swansea, the South Wales Coast Path/Severn Estuary marks the end of The Wales Coast Path on the south coast.

+For a history lover, there are castles, ancient copper mines, holy wells, and prehistoric dykes to explore.
 In the 12th century, Pope Callixtus II declared that three pilgrimages to Bardsey Island gained the same spiritual benefits as a single journey to Rome.
-The North Wales Coastal Path as it has become known as is a 75 miles route 75 along the northern coast of Wales to Anglesey.
+The Wales Coastal Path as it has become known as is a 75-mile along the northern coast of Wales to Anglesey.

-Decorated with three massive and famous castles that immediately grab a tourist attention the Wales Coastal Route is peppered with Welsh treasures.
-Bardsey is a remote island off the Llŷn Peninsula in North Wales that still attracts pilgrims into the 21st century, and the journey there along the main medieval route (the coastal path of Wales) is a wonderful trip through some of the most jaw dropping landscapes in the UK, with some beautiful ancient churches to discover.
+Decorated with three massive and famous castles that immediately grab tourists’ attention the Wales Coastal Route is peppered with Welsh treasures.
+Bardsey is a remote island off the Llŷn Peninsula in North Wales that still attracts pilgrims into the 21st century, and the journey there along the main medieval route (the Wales coastal path) is a wonderful trip through some of the most jaw-dropping landscapes in the UK, with some beautiful ancient churches to discover.

 Since you are in North Wales you mustn’t miss Snowdonia National Park it is one of Wales most incredible treasures you can read all about Tasha’s camping trip in Snowdonia’s Natural Beauty.